 Small Knight and George by Ronda Armitage is a gem!
 This story is funny, cute and a great message about not being what we think we should be but rather who we truly are.
 Small Knight is not so sure about being, brave and fighting but he does know how to make a friend.
 When he sets out to slay a dragon he ends up befriending one.
 A great book for all kids .
 Even though my son is presently all about battles and weapons he still likes and relates to this more peaceful story of a knight.
 As soon as I read it to him I was searching for the next in the series.

 Knights & Castles (Insiders) by Phillip Dixon is a visually stunning book.
-This is not a book intended for preschoolers .
+This is not a book intended for preschoolers.
 But kids eager to learn more about medieval life, how castles were constructed and the realities of being a knight ( and other social positions) will appreciate it.
 I urge parents to read through it first because it’s geared towards older elementary through adult and explains the history in great ( not necessarily preschool appropriate) detail.
-My son loves this book, mostly due to the incredibly illustrations that offer a look back in time.
-As a mom who has a degree in history I adore these books but make sure to read it with him to explain the more complex information that is included.
+My son loves this book, mostly due to the incredible illustrations that offer a look back in time.
+As a mom who has a degree in history, I adore these books but make sure to read them with him to explain the more complex information that is included.

 My Favorite Michael Laura Heiman is such a wonderful book about pretend play.
-In it a little boy Michael dresses up as all sorts of roles from business man to knight to pirate.
-Eventually he pops out with no costume and his mom tells him that she likes him as all those other roles but that this everyday Michael is her favorite.
+In it a little boy Michael dresses up as all sorts of roles from businessman to knight to pirate.
+Eventually, he pops out with no costume and his mom tells him that she likes him in all those other roles but that this every day Michael is her favorite.
 Kids who love to dress up and get deep into pretend play will like this book.
 My son who is almost never without his sword and shield and loved this book, since taking it out of the library a few days ago it’s been read many many times.

 Take Care, Good Knight by Shelley Moore Thomas such a sweet book about three little dragons who agree to cat sit a wizard’s pets and the Good Knight who helps them get it right.
 The story is filled with mishaps when the dragons who can’t read yet try to figure out the wizard’s written instructions.
 The outcome is hilarious and will have your children giggling.
 I also love the message about using pictures to give clues for reading, but to remember to ask “Does this make sense?”